flyingcloud4156/flyingcloud-4156-project/Readme_new.md

   * HTTP 404 Status Code with "Ledger not found."
   * HTTP 500 Status Code with "Error occurred while listing transactions."

+#### DELETE /api/v1/ledgers/{ledgerId}/transactions/{transactionId}
+* Expected Input Parameters:
+  * ledgerId (long): the unique identifier of the ledger
+  * transactionId (long): the unique identifier of the transaction to delete
+* Expected Output: A JSON object (Result<Void>) indicating deletion success
+* Description: Deletes a transaction and all its associated splits and debt edges.
+Only the transaction creator or users with OWNER/ADMIN role can delete transactions.
+* Upon Success: HTTP 204 Status Code returned with no content
+* Upon Failure:
+  * HTTP 401 Status Code with "Not logged in."
+  * HTTP 403 Status Code with "Insufficient permissions.
+Only creator, OWNER, or ADMIN can delete transactions."
+  * HTTP 404 Status Code with "Transaction not found."
+  * HTTP 500 Status Code with "Error occurred while deleting transaction."

+#### GET /api/v1/ledgers/{ledgerId}/analytics/overview
+* Expected Input Parameters:
+  * ledgerId (long): the unique identifier of the ledger
+  * months (integer, optional): number of months to analyze (default 3, max 24)
+* Expected Output: A JSON object (LedgerAnalyticsOverview) containing:
+  * totalIncome (decimal): total income for the period
+  * totalExpense (decimal): total expense for the period
+  * trend (list): monthly income/expense trend data
+  * categories (list): expense breakdown by category with amounts and ratios
+  * accountsReceivable (list): users who are owed money (AR) with amounts
+  * accountsPayable (list): users who owe money (AP) with amounts
+  * recommendations (list): rule-based recommendations (e.g., SPEND_TOO_HIGH if expenses exceed income)
+* Description: Provides comprehensive analytics overview including income/expense totals, trend analysis, category breakdown, AR/AP balances, and recommendations.
+Private transactions are filtered based on current user permissions.
+* Upon Success: HTTP 200 Status Code returned with analytics overview in JSON
+* Upon Failure:
+  * HTTP 401 Status Code with "Not logged in."
+  * HTTP 403 Status Code with "Not a member of this ledger."
+  * HTTP 404 Status Code with "Ledger not found."
+  * HTTP 500 Status Code with "Error occurred while retrieving analytics overview."

 #### POST /api/v1/ledgers/{ledgerId}/budgets
 * Expected Input Parameters: JSON object (SetBudgetRequest) containing the following fields
   * categoryId (long, optional): category ID for category-specific budget (null for ledger-level budget)